Kothamangalam, Tamil Nadu

 Kothamangalam is a panchayat town in the Sivaganga district, in the state of Tamil Nadu, India.
 Kothamangalam Pin code is 630105 and postal head office is Kothamangalam (Sivaganga).

 Geography

-The latitude 10.187397 and longitude 78.8071150000001 are the geocoordinate of the Kothamangalam.
-The capital city of Tamil Nadu, Chennai is located around 416 kilometer away from Kothamangalam.
+The latitude 10.187397 and longitude 78.8071150000001 are the geocoordinates of Kothamangalam.
+The capital city of Tamil Nadu, Chennai is located around 416 kilometers away from Kothamangalam.
 The other nearest state capital from Kothamangalam is Pondicherry and its distance is 224.6 km.
-The other surrounding state capitals are Thiruvananthapuram (268.2 km. distance), Bangalore (338.3 km. distance).
+The other surrounding state capitals are Thiruvananthapuram (268.2 km away), Bangalore (338.3 km away).

 Kothamangalam is a village in Sakkottai Block in Sivaganga District of Tamil Nadu State, India.
 It is located 60 km to the north of District headquarters Sivaganga.
 13 km from Sakkottai.
 416 km from State capital Chennai.

 Kothamangalam village is located in the UTC 5.30 time zone and it follows Indian standard time (IST).
-Kothamangalam sun rise time varies 16 minutes from IST.
+Kothamangalam sun rise time varies by 16 minutes from IST.